Corey Bailey

 difference.
 Metal reels are important because of their ability to conduct electricity.

-If the foil causes any static electricity, you probably have a grounding problem.
+If the foil method causes any static electricity, you probably have a grounding

-Use an ohmmeter to check the connection from the heads to the chassis with all
+problem.
+Use an ohmmeter to check the connection from the heads to the chassis

-(zero).
-Take a close look at the wiring, connectors, etc. Measure the conductivity
+reading of no resistance.
+Take a close look at the wiring, connectors, etc.

 The use of conductive paint: